BACK THIS SEASON!

 - Violations of any of these policies can result in the paddler being removed from the event without refund.

-Day 1/Wednesday, March 17: Florida Caverns State Park, Paddling Miles: 0
+Day 1/Friday, March 18: Florida Caverns State Park, Paddling Miles: 0

 Paddle Florida participants will arrive between 1-5PM at Florida Caverns State Park to check in for the trip, set up their tents, eat dinner, and receive an orientation for the adventure to come.
 Florida Caverns State Park is a 1,300 acre sanctuary bordering both banks of the spring-fed Chipola River.
 The park’s primary attraction is its spectacular cave tour and Blue Hole Spring.
 Paddlers can explore the park and its two networks of nature trails before dinner.
 There is a short, scenic Visitor Center Trail that winds its way through towering hardwoods and limestone bluffs above the river floodplain.
 The Upper Chipola trails offer 6 miles of exploration for hikers and cyclists in the woodlands along the sparkling Chipola River